Titans finish perfect season with second straight volleyball title

 Rosario, who also won MVP honors in 2021, is excited to close out his high school season with a second title.
 However, this year’s title is sweeter than before.

 “It feels way better,” Rosario said.
-“There are 12 seniors and we really pushed it and it really show.
+“There are 12 seniors and we really pushed it and it really showed.
 We worked hard until the end.”

 Three points from the match, Malana crushed another kill shot.